didillysquat/VTK2022/README.md

 [What are sam and bam files?](https://www.zymoresearch.com/blogs/blog/what-are-sam-and-bam-files#:~:text=SAM%20files%20are%20a%20type,the%20examples%20for%20this%20section.)

 That brings us to the end of the 'first day'.
-How long did it take us.
+How long did it take us?
 Hopefully we didn't use up the full day because tomorrow we'll be doing some R in the latter half of the day.
 So for the remainder of today, I'd like you to spend some time getting familiar with R. This means getting it installed on your system.
-Either install Rstudio or Visual Studio Code.
+Either install [Rstudio](https://posit.co/) or [Visual Studio Code](https://code.visualstudio.com/) (my personal favourite).
 I'm here to help.
-Once you have that installed
+Once you have that installed R install some of the packages we will be using tomorrow (see the requirement section).
+Then, if you're not already comfortable with R, or if you're a little rusty, use this time to do a brief R tutorial that covers the basics.
+R is a fantastic language to get familiar with as a biologist.

 # DAY 2: Böstrom et al 2017